RapidAPI/DevRel-Stack-Data/guides/posts/practices-versioning-rest-api/post.md

 ---
 title: Best Practices for Versioning REST APIs
-slug: practices-versioning-rest-api
 description: To version REST APIs, there are some practices that should be followed.
 Let's take a look at some of them.
 publishedDate: 2021-10-07T17:01:53.644Z
 lastModifiedDate: 2021-10-07T17:01:53.644Z
 authors:
   - saad
-category: Best Practices
+category: bestPractices
 tags:
     - best-practices
 coverImage: ''
-draft: false
 ---

 <Lead>
 	The REST API is used to get data from the server.
 The client requests a record, the API takes that request to the server, the server fetches the record from the database, and lastly, the REST API brings it back to the client.
 </Lead>

 You develop a REST API when you are building a full-stack application.
 You can also build public REST APIs and monetize them using [RapidAPI Hub](https://RapidAPI.com/hub?utm_source=RapidAPI.com/guides&utm_medium=DevRel&utm_campaign=DevRel).